 Cultured roses are the royalty of the family, with layers of heavy, velvety petals and elegant shapes.
-But if you prefer a wildwood to the Kew Gardens, who can blame you?
-And that means you may prefer transplanting wild roses into your backyard sanctuary.
+If you prefer a wildwood to the Kew Gardens, who can blame you?
+That means you may prefer transplanting wild roses into your backyard sanctuary.
 Can you move wild rose bushes?
 It’s perfectly okay to transplant a wild rose as long as it is growing on your own property.
-But in order to make sure the plant survives, read up on some wild rose transplant tips.
+In order to make sure the plant survives though, read up on some wild rose transplant tips.

 Can You Move Wild Rose Bushes?

 Of course, you know that it is not okay to go transplanting wild roses from someone else’s land or even public park land without permission.
 Since lots of people consider these bushes weeds, permission may not be difficult to come by.
 In fact, some, like the multiflora rose, can become quite invasive in certain areas.

 If you have these shrubs growing on terrain you own or if you get the owner’s permission, it’s perfectly okay to think of moving wild rose bushes into your garden.
 There are lots of reasons to do so too.

 Wild roses are tough plants to survive in the abandoned sites they frequent.
 They grow fast and tall, protect themselves with abundant thorns, and don’t ask for help from anybody.

 Plus, they produce roses like Mother Nature intended them to look, flowers with five delicate petals and yellow stamen.
 The blossoms froth up a field in spring, then die back.
 Their second ornamental act comes with the big, red rose hips that appear in autumn and hang on the bare brambles through winter.